Home for Global Students

 Is Seattle Safe?

+Is Seattle a safe city?
 Seattle was second in the national big-city security rankings a few years back.
-However, according to a recent WalletHub survey, Seattle ranks among the least safe large cities in the U.S., 148th out of 182 metropolis.
+However, according to a recent WalletHub survey, Seattle ranks lower in the Home & Community Safety Rank, at 146th out of 182 metropolis, reflecting concerns over the city’s overall safety levels.
 The pandemic’s impact, coupled with years of inadequate governance by the city council, has exacerbated policing issues and kept violent crime rates relatively high.
 Several public spaces downtown have transformed into areas that citizens tend to avoid.
+According to the Seattle Chamber of Commerce’s research on Seattle quality of life, key concerns include the homeless population and public safety.

-Top 5 Safe Neighborhoods in Seattle
+The 5 Safest Neighborhoods in Seattle 2025

 #1 North Beach

+North Beach is considered as one of the safest areas in Seattle, with crime rates 33% lower than the national average.
 The property crime rate here is 58.59 per 1,000 residents annually.
 The chance of being a victim in the northeast part of the neighborhood is 1 in 75 .
 All property crime rates are shown as the number of crimes per 1,000 North Beach residents in a standard year:

 1. Theft: 40 per 1,000 residents